Click on your profile picture at the bottom left. Then select "Settings".

 A drawer will open at the right of the screen, and you'll see the general settings form with the following options, each with a "help button" linking to their explanation.

 Select the language you prefer.
-Rambox is a continuous growing app, so localization will be introduced gradually.
+Rambox is a continuous growing app, so languages will be introduced gradually.

 You can choose between Light and Dark, Slate and Glossy themes.